After you have viewed the video see RELATED VIDEO at the bottom.

 OK, so, Jared had been filming all the video for this project on a cheap Chinese Aiptek camera.
 For 2009, it was an amazingly small, cheap HD camera.
 For our grand finale, we came up with the brilliant idea of strapping it to an RC plane of mine and getting some aerial footage of the car racing across the desert.
 The results, we figured, would be indistinguishable from anything we could have done in a rented helicopter, and it wouldn't cost us a penny.

 The only plane I had that was capable of handling the extra weight and flying slowly enough for these shots was a Multiplex Easy Star, a really basic foam begginner's plane designed to be dead simple to fly and tough enough to withstand non-stop crashing.
 I had cobbled it together with a wildly overpowered no-name Chinese brushless motor, speed controller and LiPo battery, and had been flying it on an obsolete radio given to me by Doug Kott at Road & Track.
 The radio was so old and hopeless, it was going either to me or the garbage can.
+Perfect, then, for our project.

 The only way to get a clear shot of the ground without giving away the fact that we were filming from a toy plane was to mount the camera upside-down on the bottom of the plane.
 We were headed to El Mirage on a friday night, so that same day, on my lunch break, I took a razor blade to the bottom of the plane and cut a camera-sized chunk of foam out of the bottom.
 Then I glued big chunks of balsa to the sides of the plane to reinforce the area I had weakened with the hole.
 Since the nose had already broken off and been glued back on several times, reinforcement was critical.